 Kate McQuillen lives and works in Brooklyn.
 She has exhibited at the Utah Museum of Contemporary Art, Geoffrey Young Gallery, O’Born Contemporary, and The Comfort Station, Chicago.
 She has been the recipient of grants from the Illinois Arts Council and the City of Chicago Department of Cultural Affairs and Special Events, among others.
 Writings about her work have been included in such news outlets as the Chicago Tribune, Greenpointers, Art in Print, Printeresting, New City, The Chicago Reader, and Hyperallergic, and in publications by the Poetry Foundation, Columbia College Chicago and Rutgers University.

 Wouter Nijland is a Dutch artist living and working in the Netherlands.
 He has exhibited extensively throughout the Netherlands and Europe.
 His work has been included in the New York Times.
 He received his BFA at the Fine Art Minerva Academy in Groningen, Netherlands.

-Please join us on Wednesday, September 5th from 6-8pm for the opening reception.
-The artist will be in attendance.
+Please join us on Friday, November 16th from 6-8pm for the opening reception.
 For press inquires or information about works available, please email email@example.com.